Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 • Reward trips for those who show dedication and progress in the subject

-• Revision sessions during holidays for exam classes
+• Revision sessions during holidays for examination classes

-• After school and Saturday revision sessions for exam classes
+• After school and Saturday revision sessions for examination classes

 • Pupils across the year groups 7 and 8 are invited to Maths Puzzle Club, which takes place each week

-• Students displaying strong mathematical knowledge at GCSE will be given the opportunity to take part in the mentoring scheme in year 12 where they mentor a year 11 student throughout the year
+• Pupils displaying strong mathematical knowledge at GCSE will be given the opportunity to take part in the mentoring scheme in year 12 where they mentor a year 11 pupil throughout the year

-The Mathematics curriculum aims to offer our students the opportunity to develop a solid foundation in the key mathematical components: proportional reasoning, geometrical reasoning and graphical representations.
+The Mathematics curriculum aims to offer our pupils the opportunity to develop a solid foundation in the key mathematical components: proportional reasoning, geometrical reasoning and graphical representations.
 This is achieved through teaching these mathematical concepts from a first principle basis to develop a deeper understanding and becoming fluent in the fundamentals of mathematics by developing their problem solving skills.
-Through our curriculum we aim for our students to link and master the different components to contextual real world problems, allowing students to appreciate the importance and power of mathematics in their everyday lives
+Through our curriculum we aim for our pupils to link and master the different components to contextual real world problems, allowing pupils to appreciate the importance and power of mathematics in their everyday lives.

 Want to find out more?